Brian-MT-Nguyen/Brian-MT-Nguyen/README.md

 -->

 * 👋 Hey!
 My name is Brian Nguyen and I'm a student at UC Santa Cruz majoring in Computer Science.<br />
-* 🌱 I'm currently learning and am interested in computer science, programming, and game development.<br />
+* 🌱 I'm currently learning and am interested in computer science, programming, game development, machine learning, and AI.<br />
 * 📫 How to reach me: Contact or reach me at bnguy118@ucsc.edu.<br />
 * 😄 Pronouns: He/Him